Elder Care: RESOURCES

 You can apply for Medicare online or get a new Medicare Card.
 This site can help you find Health and Drug Plans, find Out What Medicare Costs, see if Medicare covers a specific test, Item or Service, find out how Medicare works with your other insurance or get extra help with prescription drug costs.

-State of Michigan Department of Human Services (licensing of residential care settings)
+State of Michigan Department of Human Services (search all licensed, residential care settings statewide)

 Families can search this database of all residential care facilities in Michigan, including nursing homes, adult foster care homes, and assisted living centers.
 These facilities care for the elderly and/or those with disabilities.
-Families are strongly encouraged to check the licensing records of any facility they are considering for a loved one; recent inspection reports and any recent Special Investigation Reports appear on the database.
-A facility's complete licensing history can be easily obtained via a Freedom of Information Act (FOIA) request at: http://www.michigan.gov/dhs/0,4562,7-124-5455_27716-81183--,00.html
+Families are strongly encouraged to check the licensing records of any facility they are considering for a loved one; recent inspection reports and any recent Special Investigation Reports appear on this database.
+A facility's complete licensing history (3-5 years ago or more) can be easily obtained via a Freedom of Information Act (FOIA) request at: http://www.michigan.gov/dhs/0,4562,7-124-5455_27716-81183--,00.html

 Area Agencies on Aging – National